Tiffany Ingersoll, MA, LPCC-S,ES:

 Because of her own life experiences, Michelle has had an intense desire to help women struggling with eating disorders.
 In 2006, Michelle joined forces with Tiffany Ingersoll and together they started and led local support groups.
 The experiences of working with those in need of help and their families, opened their eyes to the greater need in the community and in 2008, the two women co-founded Eating Disorder Advocates of Ohio.
 Michelle served as Chair of EDAO for 5 years and came back to serve on the Board in 2018, co-founding the expanded mission and new organization, Hope Meadows Foundation.

-Michelle is currently training as an equine specialist and is EAGALA certified.
+Michelle is an EAGALA certified equine specialist.
 Her love of horses and passion to help the community fuels her desire for Hope Meadows Foundation to be a unique center for holistic healing through horses and nature, setting the standard in the industry.

-Mrs. Togliatti is a certified Shamanic Reiki Master under the Mikao Usui lineage serving both people and horses.
-In her practice, she utilizes earth energy integrating essential oils, healing crystals and gemstones.
+Mrs. Togliatti is a certified Reiki Master using energy healing and nature to serve both people and horses.
+In her practice, she utilizes earth energy integrating essential oils and healing stones.

 Michelle is married to her loving husband, Anthony and is a proud Mom of two boys.
 She enjoys yoga, meditation, gardening, cooking, and spending time with horses and nature.
 She is a member of the Ohio Chapter of The John Paul II Foundation, The Classical Attraction Dressage Society, and The Patrons of the Arts in the Vatican Museums of Ohio.

 Kirsten Van Nostran serves as the Equine Director for Hope Meadows Foundation and has a sincere love and respect for horses.
 Kirsten has spent the last twelve years working with horses and studying natural horsemanship, witnessing first hand the horses innate ability to heal.
 She has observed and personally experienced their ability to teach us about relationships, leadership, and build confidence.
 Kirsten has dedicated herself to sharing the healing ability of horses with others.
 In 2017 she completed her Eagala certification, and began working as an Equine Specialist.
+Since then, she has also received certification in the Natural Lifemanship model of equine assisted psychotherapy, which has been particularly effective for trauma clients.
 Kirsten is among the founding members of Hope Meadows Foundation and looks forward to expanding the equine therapy program and caring for its greatly valued herd.

 In addition to her work as an equine specialist, Kirsten holds a Master of Science Degree in Oriental Medicine from Pacific College of Oriental Medicine's New York Campus.
 She is certified by the National Certification Commission for Acupuncture and Oriental Medicine and is licensed as an acupuncturist by the State Medical Board of Ohio.
 In 2002, Ms. Van Nostran founded Summit Acupuncture in Northeast Ohio, which specializes in treating pain management, women's health, trauma, and fertility with acupuncture and Chinese herbal medicine.